-15) Remember China’s Apple due to resemblance to Apple products in design, elegance and minimalism?
+15) Remember China’s Apple due to the resemblance to Apple products in design, elegance and minimalism?
 Yes, Xiaomi.
-The name Xiaomi means Millet and Rice, a reference to Buddhist concept, which means Xiaomi wants to start from little before heading for the top.
+The name Xiaomi means Millet and Rice, a reference to a Buddhist concept, which means Xiaomi wants to start from little before heading for the top.
 That’s is actually good life advice though.

 16) Still, on Xiaomi matters, the company sold 15,000 Mi3 in TWO seconds.
 Yes, two seconds.
 We don’t know why but we attribute that to the fact that the Mi3 was considered the fastest smartphone in the world then.

 17) Bluetooth, the ancient file transfer king, got its name from the wrong translation of 10th century Norwegian King- Harald Blatand- His name was wrongly translated into English as Harald Bluetooth.
 Funny enough, the Bluetooth logo combines the Hagall and Berkana runes which stand for King Harald’s initials.

 18) In the year 2000, Finland started an annual international sport which involves participants throwing mobile phones and are judged on the distance covered.
 The current record stands at 97 meters for men and 40 meters for women.

 19) Samsung actually makes more money from its arch-rival Apple than it makes from its mobile phones.20) The average user unlocks their smartphone 110 times every day.

 21) In reference to fact 12, a new study claims that an average smartphone user will touch their smartphones over 2,600 times daily while the heavy users touch theirs over 5400 times.
 To put that into that in perspective, that is 225 times per hour and 3.75 times every minute.